Emily Jordan

 In his letter to Mr Key, Mr Jordan explained that he has spent 16 months investigating the way that extreme sports firms are regulated in New Zealand and was “appalled” at what he had found.

 He said "It is vital that more young people do not die in this way.
 It is a tragic, unnecessary waste and they leave many grieving people behind for whom life is forever changed.
-This situation is damaging New Zealand’s reputation worldwide.
+This situation is damaging New Zealand’s reputation worldwide.”

 In an article in today's ODT Department of Labour group workplace policy manager Craig Armitage said that the two month extension was

 "To give operators sufficient time to engage more fully with the review, given the summer period would be particularly busy.
 The review team is continuing to engage with a wide range of stakeholders and the extra time will allow for more robust stocktakes of risk management and safety provisions in the adventure and outdoor commercial sectors in New Zealand and internationally"...The final report will now be sent to Minister of Labour Kate Wilkinson for her consideration by May, 31 next year.
-The public consultation period for the review closed last Wednesday."
+The public consultation period for the review closed last Wednesday.""Engage more fully" we read this as operators may be giving the process the cold shoulder, is it business as usual for the adventure tourism industry?
+As long as the money is coming in and visitor numbers are high operators will see no reason to participate in the review.
+They may be hoping the whole tiresome thing will just disappear if they ignore it for long enough.

 The article goes on to state